maxkozlowski/Python-for-Excel-users/Tidy_data.md

 > A dataset is a collection of values, usually either numbers (if quantitative) or strings (if qualitative).
 Values are organized in two ways.
 Every value belongs to a variable and an observation.
 A variable contains all values that measure the same underlying attribute (like height, temperature, duration) across units.
 An observation contains all values measured on the same unit (like a person, or a day, or a race) across attributes.

-We can summarize the charasteristics of data poinst into the following points.
+We can summarize the charasteristics of tidy data into the following points.
 Try to follow them whenever you come to work with data in Python and Pandas.

 <b><i>1.
 Each variable you measure should be in one column.</i></b><p>
 <b><i>2.
 Each different observation of that variable should be in a different row.</i></b><p>